mautic/developer-documentation-new/docs/webhooks/events/lead_post_save_new.rst

       - Channel the Contact unsubscribed from.
 Examples are ``email`` and ``sms``.
     * - ``channelId``
       - int|null
-      - ID of the specific channel entity the Contact clicked to unsubscribe from.
+      - ID of the specific Channel entity the Contact clicked to unsubscribe from.